pheymann/paulheymann-website/_posts/reality-truth-and-the-good-life/2022-10-08-flaw-I-have-to-rethink-reality-and-ontology.md

 ---
 layout: post
-title: 'Flaw: I have to rethink reality and ontology'
+title: 'Flaw: I have to rethink Reality and Ontology'
 date: 2022-10-08
 categories: thought truth
-head_title: 'Flaw: I have to rethink reality and ontology'
+head_title: 'Flaw: I have to rethink Reality and Ontology'
-meta_description: 'Flaw: I have to rethink reality and ontology'
+meta_description: 'Flaw: I have to rethink Reality and Ontology'
 meta_keywords: philosophy
 ---